loopbackio/loopback.io/pages/en/lb4/Defining-and-validating-the-API.md

 export default spec;
 ```

 You can then bind the full spec to the application using `app.api()`.
-Normally, this is done on the server level because each server instance can expose a different (sub)set of API, but since `RestApplication` uses only one REST server, you can bind the spec at application level.
+This works well for applications with a single REST server, because
+there is only one API definition involved.

+If you are building an application with multiple REST servers,
+where each server provides a different API, then you need
+to call `server.api()` instead.

-You also need to associate the controllers implementing the spec with the app using `app.controller(GreetController)`.
-This is not done on the server level because a controller may be used with multiple server instances, and types!
+You also need to associate the controllers implementing the spec with the app
+using `app.controller(GreetController)`.
+This is not done on the server level
+because a controller may be used with multiple server instances, and types!

 ```ts
 // application.ts